-St. Olaf College’s Undergraduate Summer Legal Scholars Program offers an opportunity for a select group of undergraduate students to perform intensive legal research and serve in a legal support role to social impact oriented clinics at the University of Minnesota, University of St. Thomas, and William Mitchell College of Law.
+St. Olaf College’s Undergraduate Summer Legal Scholars Program offers an opportunity for a select group of undergraduate students to perform intensive legal research and serve in a legal support role to social impact oriented clinics at the University of Minnesota, University of Iowa, University of St. Thomas, and William Mitchell College of Law.
 Selected students will have the opportunity to contribute to the work of the clinic under the direction of the clinic director/law school faculty member.
 Through involvement in this program, students will become more knowledgeable about the field of law and legal services while providing valuable contributions to legal clinics serving diverse, under-resourced populations.
 This program is an initiative between St. Olaf College’s Pre-Law Advising Committee and the Piper Center for Vocation and Career.

 - Dates: six to eight weeks during the summer

-- A Summer Undergraduate Research Opportunity through the University of Minnesota, University of St. Thomas, and William Mitchell Law School Law Schools.
+- A Summer Undergraduate Research Opportunity through the University of Minnesota, University of Iowa, University of St. Thomas, and William Mitchell Law School Law Schools.

 - Gain clinical experience and training